wuolah/test-frontend-developer/README.md

   Focus on modularity, testability, performance, and overall user experience.
 - **Development principles:**
   Consider the following:
-  - **Idempotency:** The UI should behave consistently with valid inputs.
+  - **Idempotency:** The UI should behave consistently with valid inputs. 🔄
-  - **Testability:** Provide tests to ensure your components work as expected.
+  - **Testability:** Provide tests to ensure your components work as expected. ✅
-  - **Performance & scalability:** Ensure your interface is efficient and responsive even with multiple interactions.
+  - **Performance & Scalability:** Ensure your interface is efficient and responsive even with multiple interactions. ⚡

-## The test
+## The test 📝

 ### Basic requirements
 Develop a user interface for managing event attendance, implementing the following functionalities:

 1. **List events:**
-   *As a user, I want to view a list of available events* (e.g., music festivals, conferences, fairs, etc.).
+   *As a user, I want to view a list of available events* (e.g., music festivals, conferences, fairs, etc.). 🎉

 2. **Event details:**
-   *As a user, I want to view the details of a specific event*, including title, description, date, and location.
+   *As a user, I want to view the details of a specific event*, including title, description, date, and location. 📅

 3. **Mark/Change attendance:**
-   *As a user, I want to confirm my attendance at an event* and, if necessary, cancel or update my attendance.
+   *As a user, I want to confirm my attendance at an event* and, if necessary, cancel or update my attendance. 👍/👎

 4. **List attendees:**
-   *As a user, I want to see a list of users who have confirmed attendance for a specific event*.
+   *As a user, I want to see a list of users who have confirmed attendance for a specific event.* 👥

-### Bonus
+### Bonus ✨
 The interface should display a reminder notification to users who have confirmed attendance one week before the event.
 Please provide your theoretical approach on how you would implement this processing (implementation is not required).

-## Additional considerations
+## Additional considerations 📌
 - **Documentation:**
   Provide clear documentation on your design and instructions for running your code.
 - **Inline comments:**